aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 ### Monthly planning

 I have a recurring task *Plan tasks for the next month*, which is setup to run monthly on the 31st day.
-To complete this task I go to **Planning > Monthly** and plan task **only** for the next month while working from *Master List*.
+To complete this task I go to **Planning > Monthly** and plan tasks **only** for the next month while working from *Master List*.
 I don't want to overplan too much into the future.
 What can be changed is maybe I should work from some smart list, but so far I don't have too many tasks in ML.

 ### Weekly planning